FarronF/limerick-council-meetings/meetings/2023/02/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th January 2023.md

 In proposing the Motion, Councillor Galvin stated that the taking in charge of Ray’s Estate,

-Mountcollins is a priority and referred to the existing services which are in place at this estate.--- 7
+Mountcollins is a priority and referred to the existing services which are in place at this estate.
+---
+7

 14. Notice of Motion submitted by Councillor L. Galvin